xjmusic/xjmusic/README.md

 ## App Configuration

 There is an example configuration called **env.example.conf** in the root of the project.
-It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **env.conf** which is never checked in to version control or released with the distribution.
-Developers modify their local **env.conf** file with private keys and ceonfiguration.
-The **env.conf** file is never committed to the repository, because it contains secrets.
+It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **.env** which is never checked in to version control or released with the distribution.
+Developers modify their local **.env** file with private keys and ceonfiguration.
+The **.env** file is never committed to the repository, because it contains secrets.
 The **env.example.conf** file is kept up-to-date with all environment variables required for the developer to configure.